Erin’s Recipe Rundown

 - 1 medium yellow onion diced

-- ¼ cup gluten-free all purpose flour
+- ¼ cup gluten-free measure-for-measure flour

-- ¾ teaspoon salt
+- ¾ teaspoon kosher salt

 - ¾ teaspoon ground pepper